ivotron/quiho-popper/paper/paper.md

 **Falsifiability of IRUPs** The reader might have noticed that, regardless of how the performance of an application looks like, SRA will always produce a model with associated feature importances.
 Thus, one can pose the following
-question: is there any scenario where a IRUP is _not_ correctly associated with what the application is doing?
+question: is there any scenario where an IRUP is _not_ correctly associated with what the application is doing?
 In other words, are IRUPs falsifiable?
 The answer is yes.
-A IRUP can be incorrectly representing an application's performance behavior if there is under- or over-fitting when generating the model. @Fig:underfit (left) shows the correlation matrix obtained from a dataset containing only 3 data points (generated by selecting two random machines from the set of available ones).
-Almost all stressors are highly correlated among each other, which suggests (as explained in @Sec:quiho) there is little that a prediction model can learn about the underlying resource utilization behavior of an application in this dataset (which contains only 4 points, coming from two machines with very similar characteristics).
-This is confirmed by looking at the IRUP of an application obtained from this small dataset (@Fig:underfit (right)).
-The application in this case is `redis-set` and if we compare this IRUP with the one in @Fig:others we can observe that the most important features are CPU- (`af-alg` and `hsearch`) and IO-intensive (`resources`) related, which is not what we observe in practice from this dataset.
+An IRUP can be incorrectly representing an application's performance behavior if there is under- or over-fitting when generating the model. @Fig:corrmatrix_underfit shows the correlation matrix obtained from a dataset containing only 3 data points (generated by selecting two random machines from the set of available ones).
+Almost all stressors are highly correlated among each other, which suggests (as explained in @Sec:quiho) there is little that a prediction model can learn about the underlying resource utilization behavior of an application in this dataset (which contains only a couple of points, coming from two machines with very similar characteristics).
+This is confirmed by obtaining an IRUP multiple times for an application contained in this small dataset (@Fig:redis-set_underfit).
+The application in this case is `redis-set`.
+If we obtain the IRUP 3 times and compare them, we observe that they give completely random and contradictory results (for example, the bottom IRUP ranks CPU stressors as the top important features).
+This is in contrast to what we observe with well-fitted models, such as the ones in figure @Fig:four for which  multiple IRUPs show consistent results in their results.
 The correlation matrix shows why this is so: almost all the features are highly correlated.
-One way of determining the right amount of machines needed in order to generate good models is to apply PAC [@valiant_theory_1984] to this dataset in order to quantify the probability of obtaining highly accurate estimations.
+One way of determining the right amount of machines needed in order to generate good models is to apply probable aproximate correct learning (PAC) [@valiant_theory_1984] to this dataset in order to quantify the probability of obtaining highly accurate estimations.

+![Correlation matrix, obtained from only two randomly selected machines from @Tbl:machines.
+](pipelines/single-node/results/figures/corrmatrix_underfit.pdf){#fig:corrmatrix_underfit}

-![Correlation matrix and IRUP for `redis-set`, obtained from only two randomly selected machines from @Tbl:machines (`issdm-41` and `r320` in this case).
+![Three IRUPs for the `redis-set` benchmark, obtained sequentialy from the same dataset, which consistes of only two randomly selected machines from @Tbl:machines.
-](pipelines/single-node/results/figures/underfit.png){#fig:underfit}
+](pipelines/single-node/results/figures/redis-set_underfit.pdf){#fig:redis-set_underfit}

 **Quiho vs. other tools**.
 The main advantage of _quiho_ over other performance profiling tools is that it is automatic and 100%